cs31415/cs31415.github.io/writings/india-2025-diary.md

 Wake up at 7.
 Have coffee.
 Poha breakfast.

 Paratha, gobi aloo, green chana, bharwa mirchi, paruppu podi rice for lunch.
+I am a fan of the paruppu podi.
+Bharwa mirchi is icing on the cake.

 Nap till 5.